This Pressure Cooker Thai Coconut Chicken, which first marinates in a Lemongrass, Coconut, Cilantro marinade is very tender, fragrant and delicious.

 - 1/2 teaspoon Kosher Salt

 Peel and cut the ginger.
-Cut scallion into a few pieces.
+Cut scallion and lemon grass into a few pieces.

 Use a microplane or vegetable peeler to remove all the zest from the lemon.
 Be careful not to remove the pith (white part).
 Cut the lemon in half and squeeze all the juice into the food processor bowl.

-Add the ginger, scallion, lemon zest, garlic, cilantro, coconut milk, Stubb’s Pork Marinade, soy sauce, brown sugar and salt to the food processor and pulse a few times to combine.
+Add the ginger, scallion, lemon grass, lemon zest, garlic, cilantro, coconut milk, Stubb’s Pork Marinade, soy sauce, brown sugar and salt to the food processor and pulse a few times to combine.

 Place chicken in a container or bag and pour marinade over.
 Seal tightly and place in refrigerator overnight (or at least three hours).
 Turn the container over, every so often, until ready to use.